 The fourth law prohibiting sexual relations with a woman who had her menstrual period is what we can call “neutral” in relation to spiritual Israel.
 The principle behind the law is that “life represented by the blood is holy,” If a man had sexual relations with his wife during her menstruating period, he did not eat her blood, nor did he use her blood.
 So he was not breaking these laws about blood.
 But literally speaking, he had “uncovered her spring of blood,” as the text says.
 And for this, there was the death penalty.

 The Watchtower of September 15, 1972, pages 575 and 576, answers the question of whether this law of Moses could be applied to Christians.
 The answer was No. But the readers were asked if the mentioned situation in Israel could help a Christian man to make a decision in such a case.
 This means that this law of Moses was neutral.
 It was given under the special circumstances of the nation Israel.
 But the principle behind it could not directly be applied to a similar situation in spiritual Israel.
 However, each Christian man should ask if he voluntarily could learn something from this law.

 The so-called “community responsibility” in Israel

 The expression “community responsibility” has quotation marks to signal that it is a fictional concept that has wrongly been applied to events described in the Bible.
-The words “community responsibility” are not found in Merriam-Webster Dictionary, and neither are they found in the JW lexicons Aid to Bible Understanding or Insight on the Scriptures.
-The Watchtower of 15 May 1951, page 288 has a description of “community responsibility.”
+The words “community responsibility” are not found in Merriam-Webster Dictionary, and neither are they found in the lexicons Aid to Bible Understanding or Insight on the Scriptures published by Jehovah’s witnesses.
+The Watchtower of May 15, 1951, page 288, has a description of “community responsibility.”

 Some maintain that at Armageddon there will be three classes: sheep that survive, goats that are eternally destroyed, and uninformed or unresponsible ones who will die but will be resurrected, and that in this latter class will be young children.
 Is this correct?-L. P., Montana.